What is orchestration?

 • Update your company's ITSM system to confirm that the server deployment was successful.

-Since this process involves communication with several third-party systems, we are dealing with an orchestration workflow and not one large automation task.
-The IT team just needs to start the workflow and at the end of the process they will get a configured server, provisioned with standard applications and integrated with all the necessary tools.
+Because this process involves communicating with several third-party systems, it's an orchestration workflow, not a single large automation task.
+The IT team simply initiates the workflow, and upon completion, they'll have a configured server, equipped with standard applications, and integrated with all the necessary tools.

 A typical workflow for the provisioning a cloud instance includes the following steps: